rlauer6/doc-converter/README.md

 5. Configure & restart Apache
 6. Apply patches to the LibreOffice config and ghostscript files

-Sure, you can do all those things manually, but the point of all the *automation* is so that you can create multiple instances of the document converter.
+Sure, you can do all those things manually, but the point of all of this *automation* is so that you can create multiple instances of the document converter.
+You might want to create a load balanced document conversion service.